gerhardsletten/react-pinch-zoom-pan/README.md

 ## Discussion

-* My experience with rxjs, see `src/ReactPinchPanZoom.js` if you have any suggestions and submit a pull request.
+* My experience with rxjs is limited, see `src/ReactPinchZoomPan.js` if you have any suggestions and submit a pull request.

 Thanks to [Hugo Bessaa](https://github.com/hugobessaa) and [rx-react-pinch](https://github.com/hugobessaa/rx-react-pinch) for inital idea, but it had no support for panning and desktop.